PiyushSaxena05/Orvixa/README.md

 Planned next, in order:

-- [ ] **Smart retry / routing** — on a `FAILED` payment, suggest next steps to the user based on their actual failure history, instead of a generic error.
 - [ ] **Conversational assistant (RAG)** — let a user ask natural-language questions about their own transaction history ("why did my payment fail last week").
 - [ ] **AI spend insights** — natural-language weekly/monthly spending summaries generated from transaction history.
 - [ ] **Authentication** — real login + JWT, replacing the current hardcoded `userId`.